Souvik-Mandal-Harvard/Computational-Behavioral-Sciences_LS100_Harvard/README.md

 LS100 follows the full research cycle.
 By the end of the course, you will be able to:

 - Formulate behavior-related questions as testable scientific hypotheses.
-- Collect and prepare video, audio, and other digital data.
+- Collect and process video, audio, and other digital data.
 - Use and fine-tune open-source AI/ML models (for example, pose estimation, object tracking, and audio embeddings) to extract behavioral metrics.
 - Apply data science and statistical analysis in Python to analyze and validate results.
 - Use classical ML methods, including supervised and unsupervised learning.
-- Communicate findings through visualizations, written reports, and oral presentations.
+- Communicate findings through visualizations, oral presentations and written reports.
 - Use large language models responsibly and effectively in research workflows.

 No prior programming experience is required.
 Module 00 starts from zero.